 Salt is one of the most important condiments in the kitchen and is also used in industrial meat production.
 At Tönnies we use salt in the manufacture of our products for sensory reasons, in other words, for taste, and to ensure maximum possible microbial safety and thus a longer shelf life.
 Salt is an important ingredient that gives sausage in particular a longer shelf life and improves safety.

 What actually is salt?
 Salt is made up of sodium and chloride ions.
-Sodium has a weight proportion of approx. 39.3 per cent, rounded to 40 per cent.
+Sodium has a weight proportion of approx. 40 per cent.
 According to some scientific studies, the sodium part is considered one reason that susceptible persons tend to develop high blood pressure if their salt intake is high.

-The WHO recommends consuming a maximum of 5–6 g of salt per day.
-Salt consumption in Germany is around 8.4 g/day for women and approx. 10 g for men: thus they consume more than the recommended amount.
-To reduce the intake of salt, many food producers in this country have been testing the salt content in their products for many years and constantly improving their recipes.
+The World Health Organization recommends consuming a maximum of 5 – 6 g of salt per day.
+Salt consumption in Germany is around 8.4 g / day for women and around 10 g / day for men, so on average you consume more than the recommended amount (www.verbraucherzentrale.de).
+In order to reduce the intake of salt, many food producers in this country have been checking the salt content in their products for a long time and are constantly improving their recipes.

 Table of salt content in different meat products